-LAND-DISTURBING ACTIVITY: Any activity that causes a change in the position or location of soil, sand, rock, gravel, or similar earth material.
+LAND-DISTURBING ACTIVITY - Any activity that causes a change in the position or location of soil, sand, rock, gravel, or similar earth material.

-MASSACHUSETTS ENDANGERED SPECIES ACT: (G.L.c.131A) and its implementing regulations at (321 CMR 10.00) which prohibit the "taking" of any rare plant or animal species listed as Endangered, Threatened, or of Special Concern.
+MASSACHUSETTS ENDANGERED SPECIES ACT - MGL c.
+131A and its implementing regulations at 321 CMR 10.00, which prohibit the "taking" of any rare plant or animal species listed as endangered, threatened, or of special concern.

-MASSACHUSETTS STORMWATER MANAGEMENT POLICY: The Policy issued by the Department of Environmental Protection, and as amended, that coordinates the requirements prescribed by state regulations promulgated under the authority of the Massachusetts Wetlands Protection Act G.L. c.
-131 §.
-40 and Massachusetts Clean Waters Act G.L. c.
-21, §.
-23-56.
-The Policy addresses stormwater impacts through implementation of performance standards to reduce or prevent pollutants from reaching water bodies and control the quantity of runoff from a site.
+MASSACHUSETTS STORMWATER MANAGEMENT POLICY - The policy issued by the Department of Environmental Protection, and as amended, that coordinates the requirements prescribed by state regulations promulgated under the authority of the Massachusetts Wetlands Protection Act, MGL c.
+131, § 40, and Massachusetts Clean Waters Act, MGL c.
+21, § 23 to 56.
+The policy addresses stormwater impacts through implementation of performance standards to reduce or prevent pollutants from reaching water bodies and control the quantity of runoff from a site.

-MUNICIPAL SEPARATE STORM SEWER SYSTEM (MS4) or municipal storm drain system: The system of conveyances designed or used for collecting or conveying stormwater, including any road with a drainage system, street, gutter, curb, inlet, piped storm drain, pumping facility, retention or detention basin, natural or man-made or altered drainage channel, reservoir, and other drainage structure that together comprise the storm drainage system owned or operated by the Town of Carver.
+MUNICIPAL SEPARATE STORM SEWER SYSTEM (MS4) or MUNICIPAL STORM DRAIN SYSTEM - The system of conveyances designed or used for collecting or conveying stormwater, including any road with a drainage system, street, gutter, curb, inlet, piped storm drain, pumping facility, retention or detention basin, natural or man-made or altered drainage channel, reservoir, and other drainage structure that together comprise the storm drainage system owned or operated by the Town of Carver.

-OWNER: A person with a legal or equitable interest in property.
+OWNER - A person with a legal or equitable interest in property.

-PERSON: An individual, partnership, association, firm, company, trust, corporation, agency, authority, department or political subdivision of the Commonwealth or the Federal Government, to the extent permitted by law, and any officer, employee, or agent of such person.
+PERSON - An individual, partnership, association, firm, company, trust, corporation, agency, authority, department or political subdivision of the commonwealth or the federal government, to the extent permitted by law, and any officer, employee, or agent of such person.

-PRE-CONSTRUCTION: All activity in preparation for construction.
+PRECONSTRUCTION - All activity in preparation for construction.

-PRIORITY HABITAT OF RARE SPECIES: Habitats delineated for rare plant and animal populations protected pursuant to the Massachusetts Endangered Species Act and its regulations.
+PRIORITY HABITAT OF RARE SPECIES - Habitats delineated for rare plant and animal populations protected pursuant to the Massachusetts Endangered Species Act and its regulations.

-RUNOFF: Rainfall, snowmelt, or irrigation water flowing over the ground surface.
+RUNOFF - Rainfall, snowmelt, or irrigation water flowing over the ground surface.

-SEDIMENT: Mineral or organic soil material that is transported by wind or water, from its origin to another location; the product of erosion processes.
+SEDIMENT - Mineral or organic soil material that is transported by wind or water, from its origin to another location; the product of erosion processes.

-SEDIMENTATION: The process or act of deposition of sediment.
+SEDIMENTATION - The process or act of deposition of sediment.

-SITE: Any lot or parcel of land or area of property where land-disturbing activities are, were, or will be performed.
+SITE - Any lot or parcel of land or area of property where land-disturbing activities are, were, or will be performed.

-SLOPE: The incline of a ground surface expressed as a ratio of horizontal distance to vertical distance.
+SLOPE - The incline of a ground surface expressed as a ratio of horizontal distance to vertical distance.

-SOIL: Any earth, sand, rock, gravel, or similar material.
+SOIL - Any earth, sand, rock, gravel, or similar material.

-STABILIZATION: The use, singly or in combination, of mechanical, structural, or vegetative methods, to prevent or retard erosion.
+STABILIZATION - The use, singly or in combination, of mechanical, structural, or vegetative methods, to prevent or retard erosion.

-STORMWATER: Storm water runoff, snow melt runoff, and surface water runoff and drainage.
+STORMWATER - Stormwater runoff, snowmelt runoff, and surface water runoff and drainage.

-STRIP: Any activity which removes the vegetative ground surface cover, including tree removal, clearing, grubbing, and storage or removal of topsoil.
+STRIP - Any activity which removes the vegetative ground surface cover, including tree removal, clearing, grubbing, and storage or removal of topsoil.

-VERNAL POOLS: Temporary bodies of freshwater which provide critical habitat for a number of vertebrate and invertebrate wildlife species.
+VERNAL POOLS - Temporary bodies of fresh water which provide critical habitat for a number of vertebrate and invertebrate wildlife species.

-WATERCOURSE: A natural or man-made channel through which water flows or a stream of water, including a river, brook, or underground stream.
+WATERCOURSE - A natural or man-made channel through which water flows or a stream of water, including a river, brook, or underground stream.

-WETLAND RESOURCE AREA: Areas specified in the Massachusetts Wetlands Protection Act G.L. c.
-131, § 40 and in the Town of Carver's wetland by-law.
+WETLAND RESOURCE AREA - Areas specified in the Massachusetts Wetlands Protection Act, MGL c.
+131, § 40, and in Chapter 281, Wetlands, of the Town of Carver's by-laws.

-WETLANDS: Tidal and non-tidal areas characterized by saturated or nearly saturated soils most of the year that are located between terrestrial (land-based) and aquatic (water-based) environments, including freshwater marshes around ponds and channels (rivers and streams), brackish and salt marshes; common names include marshes, swamps and bogs.
+WETLANDS - Tidal and nontidal areas characterized by saturated or nearly saturated soils most of the year that are located between terrestrial (land-based) and aquatic (water-based) environments, including freshwater marshes around ponds and channels (rivers and streams), brackish and salt marshes; common names include marshes, swamps and bogs.